-- 6.1 a.
-Describe the characteristics of the young adults to be served, including characteristics of the region where the housing will be located, as well as treatment, educational and job histories, community living skills, social supports, as well as family/family of choice if applicable, community connection, and substance use or forensic history, if any. - 6.1 b.
-Describe and demonstrate the agency's experience and ability to serve young adults diagnosed with SMI who are leaving institutional settings, foster care, or homeless shelters and may have co-occurring Substance Use Disorders and trauma. - 6.1 c.
+6.1b.
+Describe the characteristics of the young adults to be served, including characteristics of the region where the housing will be located, as well as treatment, educational and job histories, community living skills, social supports, as well as family/family of choice if applicable, community connection, and substance use or forensic history, if any.

+6.1.c Describe and demonstrate the agency's experience and ability to serve young adults diagnosed with SMI who are leaving institutional settings, foster care, or homeless shelters, or are at risk of homelessness and may have co-occurring Substance Use Disorders and trauma.

+6.1.d.
 Describe and discuss the possible service needs of young adults including those who may not yet have formed a vocational/educational plan, who may have a limited support network/resources, as well as those needing additional real-world skills to become independent adults.
-The discussion should include, but not be limited to financial literacy, household management, cooking and nutrition, socialization, job training/employment, real-world skills, education, symptom management, medication oversight, parenting support and pre-natal care.
-Include the agency's ability to serve young adults who become a parent while in supportive housing. - 6.1 d.
-Describe the agency's role in providing direct services and/or the process for developing linkages with Health Homes, treatment providers and support services within the community that can address an individual's additional service needs. - 6.1 e.
+The discussion should include, but not be limited to financial literacy, household management, cooking and nutrition, socialization, job training/employment, real-world skills, education, symptom management, medication oversight, personal safety, parenting support and pre-natal care.
+Include the agency's ability to serve young adults who become a parent while in supportive housing.

+6.1.e.
+Describe the agency's role in providing direct services and/or the process for developing linkages with Health Homes, treatment providers and support services within the community that can address an individual's additional service needs.

+6.1.f.
 Explain the agency's intentional engagement strategies for this population, support plan development and coordination with other service providers.
-Attach a sample copy of the assessment tool and sample support plan that will be used with individuals, redact identifying information. - 6.1 f.
+Attach a sample copy of the assessment tool and sample support plan that will be used with individuals, redact identifying information.

+6.1.g.
 Describe the use of age-appropriate peer services and supports.

-6.1 g.
-Explain the process for handling resident emergencies after hours and on weekends.
+6.1.h.
+Explain the process for managing resident emergencies after hours and on weekends.